karthironald/BodyProgress/README.md

 * Updating existing exercises
 * Marking exercise as favourite and unfavourite
 * Deleting an exercise
+* Add reference to exercises

 ### Set: ###
 * Creating unlimited new sets in an exercise with predefined weights and reputations
 * Updating existing sets
 * Marking set as favourite and unfavourite
 * Deleting a set
+* Bulk update weights and reps

 ### Today: ###
 * Starting today workout